ibm-cloud-docs/power-iaas/pricing.md

 [^1]: In DAL12, DAL13, OSA21, SAO01, TOK04, WDC04, and WDC06 data centers, the E980 systems allow up to 23,070 GB of memory.

-[^2]: If the machine type is S922 and the operating system is IBM i, IBM i supports a maximum of 4 cores per VM.
+[^2]: If the machine type is S922 and the operating system is IBM i, IBM i supports a maximum of 4 cores per VSI.

-[^3]: If the machine type is S1022 and the operating system is IBM i, IBM i supports a maximum of 4 cores per VM.
+[^3]: If the machine type is S1022 and the operating system is IBM i, IBM i supports a maximum of 4 cores per VSI.

 For more information about the systems that are available for your data center, see the overview page of the [{{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/power/overview) in the IBM Cloud console.